redhat-cip/dci-openstack-agent/README_advanced.md

 ## How to run my own set of tests ?

-`dci-ansible-agent` ships with a pre-defined set of tests that will be run.
+`dci-openstack-agent` ships with a pre-defined set of tests that will be run.
 It is however possible for anyone, in addition of the pre-defined tests, to run their own set of tests.

-In order to do so, a user needs to drop the tasks to run in `/etc/dci-ansible-agent/hooks/local_tests.yml`.
+In order to do so, a user needs to drop the tasks to run in `/etc/dci-openstack-agent/hooks/local_tests.yml`.

 **NOTE**: Tasks run in this playbook will be run from the undercloud node.
 To have an improved user-experience in the DCI web application, the suite should